Find out how many displays you can connect

 - On Mac Studio, you can connect up to five external displays to your Mac using the Thunderbolt 4 (USB-C) and HDMI ports on the back of the computer.

 If you're using a Mac with M1 Pro:

 - You can connect up to two external displays to your Mac using the Thunderbolt 4 (USB-C) and HDMI ports.

-If you're using a Mac with the M1 chip:
+If you're using a Mac with the M1 or M2 chip:

-- On iMac, Mac mini, MacBook Air, and 13-inch MacBook Pro, you can connect one external display using either of the Thunderbolt / USB 4 ports.
+- On MacBook Air, 13-inch MacBook Pro, iMac, and Mac mini, you can connect one external display using either of the Thunderbolt / USB 4 ports.
 On iMac, connect your display to either of the ports with the Thunderbolt symbol .